DanielPAagustinho/virus2tree/README.md

 ### **Output Files**

-At the end of processing, all the generated fastq files are saved in the output directory:
+At the end of processing, all generated fastq files are saved in the output directory:

 For RUN mode (e.g., SRR123456 from Species A) it generates:
 * SpeciesA_SRR123456_1.fastq and SpeciesA_SRR123456_2.fastq (if layout is PAIRED), or